AdobeDocs/workfront.en/help/quicksilver/documents/workfront-and-experience-manager-integrations/legacy-enhanced-connector-migration/migrate-to-workfont-integration.md

 ## Move your Workfront instance to the Admin Console

 Customers that intend to use the new native integration between Workfront and Adobe Experience Manager Assets as a Cloud Service must ensure their Workfront environment is tied to an Adobe Admin Console.
-For existing Workfront environments this will likely require a migration of the environment to a connected Adobe Admin Console.
-It is required that Adobe carry out this migration.
+For existing Workfront environments, this will likely require a migration of the environment to a connected Adobe Admin Console.
+For more details regarding this migration and the associated checklist, please reference see [Prepare to onboard your organization to the Adobe Admin Console](/help/quicksilver/administration-and-setup/adobe-admin-console/prep-for-admin-console.md).

-* For more details regarding this migration and associated checklist, please reference the following documentation: https://experienceleague.adobe.com/docs/workfront/using/administration-and-setup/admin-in-admin-console/prep-for-admin-console.html
+ Adobe must help carry out this migration.
+To request help,

-* For those users that have Workfront Hub access they can submit a request for this migration work to occur via the following request queue: https://hub.workfront.com/requests/new?activeTab=tab-new-helpRequest&projectID=629674d500054a38133cf26e01d06a97&path=
+ * If you have Workfront Hub access, submit the request to the [Workfront Migration to Adobe Admin Console](https://hub.workfront.com/requests/new?activeTab=tab-new-helpRequest&projectID=629674d500054a38133cf26e01d06a97&path=).
-* For users without Workfront Hub access please make this migration request by emailing: mreed@adobe.com
+ * If you do not have Workfront Hub access, email mreed@adobe.com to reqeust help with your migration.

 ## Configure your new Workfront for Adobe Experience Manager intagration